Unboxed-Software/solana-course/content/solana-nft.md

         }
     ```

 - `whitelistMintSettings` allows you to configure whitelist settings.
+Specify the following properites to enable white list settings:
     - `mode` is where you specify whether the whitelist token is burned upon minting.
         - The `burnEveryTime: true` setting will burn the whitelist token upon mint.
 Note that the whitelist token must have 0 decimals, otherwise only a partial token will be burned upon minting.
         - The `neverBurn: true` setting allows whitelist token holders to mint as many times as they wish.